Robo-man23/2-DOF_Robotic-Arm-Using-STM32-Nucleo-board/README.md

 After both Servo connections to STM32 board power supply of 5v 1A is provided and as per program the bottom servo motor will start rotating from 0°  to 180° and simultaneously vertically connected servo motor starts rotating from 0° to 120° which replicats the basic movement of 2 - DOF (degree of freedom) robotic arm.

+## **Features-**

+1. Efficient and effective working due to use of ARM controller
+2. Simple in design with using wooden sticks as mechanical structure
+3. 2 degree of freedom
+4. 0° to 180° ratation of bottom servo motor
+5. 0° to 120° rotation of vetical servo motor
+6. 5v and 1A of Power requirements

 <table align="center">
   <tr>
     <th><h2><b>Pros</b></h2></th>